dhamma1991/milestone-project-4/README.md

 I then moved to testing views.
 Much of the more custom functionality the app possesses can be found within the views, so I focused particularly on these tests during the testing process.
 These tests can be found in test_views.py.

 I first attempted a simple test just checking that the index page can be reached by using self.client.get("/").
 At first, I got a Value Error stating: Missing staticfiles manifest entry for 'css/style.css'.
-After some googling, I followed the advice in [this stackoverflow thread](https://stackoverflow.com/questions/44160666/valueerror-missing-staticfiles-manifest-entry-for-favicon-ico) and managed to fix the error by running python manage.py collectstatic.
-This fixed the error, and the first simple test passed.
+After some googling, I followed the advice in [this stackoverflow thread](https://stackoverflow.com/questions/44160666/valueerror-missing-staticfiles-manifest-entry-for-favicon-ico) and managed to fix the error by running the command ‘python manage.py collectstatic’.
+This fixed the error.

 I began using Django's test suite in order to conduct tests on views that require a login.
 I tested that a user can access both the tasks and profile pages, tests which passed without issue.

 Additional testing involved ensuring the functionality involved within the views toggle_done_status and get_tasks (two large and important views) function correctly.
 It was here that I conducted tests which proved very useful, and showed me I had holes in my application.

-In one case, expected behaviour is that a user who marks a task as undone loses xp.
-If the user is higher than level 1, and their xp loss is enough to give them a negative xp amount, they should lose a level.
-An example of this working would be a level 2 user with 20 xp who marks an ambitious (40xp value) task as undone, should go back to level 1, but have 80 xp.
+In one case, expected behaviour is that a user who marks a task as undone loses experience.
+If the user is higher than level 1, and their experience loss is enough to give them a negative experience amount, they should lose a level.
+An example of this working would be a level 2 user with 20 experience who marks an ambitious (40xp value) task as undone should go back to level 1, but have 80 experience.
 This is because the xp_threshold for a level 1 user is 100.
-Note that if the user marks the ambitious task as done again, they should go back to the level they were before (in this case level 2) with the same xp as before (in this case, 20 xp).
+Note that if the user marks the ambitious task as done again, they should go back to the level they were before (in this case level 2) with the same experience as before (in this case, 20).

 Through writing a test that tested the expected behaviour outlined above, I found that the expected behaviour does occur provided that the user does NOT have 0 xp when they mark a task as undone.
 So if the user has 20 xp at level 2, and marks an ambitious task as undone, they will indeed go to level 1 with 80 xp.
 However, if the user has 0 xp at level 2, and marks the same task as undone, they will not lose a level.
 In addition, the Django message framework passed through messages saying that the user had both lost and gained a level (at the same time) This was of course not desired functionality, and I was not aware of this bug until I had conducted the appropriate test.